pimterry/loglevel/README.md

   Loggers returned by `getLogger()` support all the same properties and methods as the default root logger, excepting `noConflict()` and the `getLogger()` method itself.

   Like the root logger, other loggers can have their logging level saved.
 If a logger’s level has not been saved, it will inherit the root logger’s level when it is first created.
 If the root logger’s level changes later, the new level will not affect other loggers that have already been created.
+Loggers with Symbol names (rather than string names) will be always considered as unique instances, and will never have their logging level saved or restored.

   Likewise, loggers will inherit the root logger’s `methodFactory`.
 After creation, each logger can have its `methodFactory` independently set.
 See the *plugins* section below for more about `methodFactory`.